-This idea is false and potentially dangerous, as some people believe that dumping LSD into a public water supply can change humanity for the better.
+This idea is false and potentially dangerous — some people believe that dumping LSD into a public water supply can change humanity for the better.

 LSD can have a profoundly positive effect on users, sometimes changing negative or addictive tendencies, improving one’s outlook on life, and enhancing the perceived connection to the world and the people around them.

-However, LSD can be detrimental for some people who have mental disorders or a family history of psychological issues.
-Additionally, LSD can affect the way users think in a negative way as well.
+However, LSD can be detrimental for some people with mental disorders or a family history of psychological issues.
+Additionally, LSD can affect the way users think negatively as well.
 Going into an LSD experience with positive intentions and expectations plays a significant role in how the user reacts during and after the trip .
 Simply dosing people unknowingly isn’t going to make them think less selfishly or become less egotistical.

 Lysergic acid diethylamide (LSD) has been a source of confusion and rumors since it was illegalized in the 1960s.
 The compound was demonized by the CIA and other government bodies in response to the anti-government hippie movement that supported psychedelic use.
 It was also banned and painted in a negative light in an effort to maintain control of a substance the CIA believed could be used for mind control.